textileio/community/docs/a-tour-of-textile.md

 }
 ```

 Yep, just one peer so far.

-This object is actually a "contact".
-We'll look more closely at contacts later.
-For now, just note that your peer has a contact for _itself_, much like iOS or other contact systems.
+This object is actually a [contact](/concepts/contacts).
+We'll come back to contacts later.

-A contact displays the name and avatar from its most recently updated peer.

 #### View account seed